Borg Early Career Award (BECA)

 - Nomination Letter

-- 3 Supporting Letters – An email will be sent directly to supporter, once (supporter) contact information has been entered.
+- 3 Supporting Letters – An email will be sent directly to each supporter once their contact information has been entered.

 Harrold and Notkin Research and Graduate Mentoring Award is given in memory of Mary Jean Harrold’s and David Notkin’s outstanding research, graduate mentoring, and diversity contributions.
 The award recognizes faculty members from non-profit, U.S. institutions who combine outstanding research accomplishments with excellence in graduate mentoring, as well as those who advocate for recruiting, encouraging, and promoting women and minorities in computing fields.

 This award program recognizes undergraduate students at North American universities who show outstanding research potential in an area of computing research.

 Find more scholarships and awards!